surge-synthesizer/surge/doc/git-howto.md

 ## Disclaimer

-git is a powerful and multifaceted tool.
+Git is a powerful and multifaceted tool.
 The ability to move chunks of commits around, to label them as branches, and to have repositories in various states of sync and not, give you amazing flexilibity.
 They also result in it being a tool where there is way more than one way to do something.
 So this document is not a depositive guide to git.